 The process was launched at a workshop in May 2018.
 The theoretical groundwork for the Algo.Rules was laid in the context of two studies (on success factors for codes of professional ethics, and on the strengths and weaknesses of existing compendia of quality criteria for the use of algorithms), as well as through the consideration of numerous other sets of principles for algorithmic systems.
 In parallel, we consulted with 40 experts from the political, business, civil society and academic sectors over the course of the summer, asking them for intensive feedback.
-A further workshop in the autumn addressed issues related to the implementation of the Algo.Rules.
-Finally, in December 2018, the general public was invited to take part and contribute ideas through an online participation process.
+A further workshop in the autumn of 2018 addressed issues related to the implementation of the Algo.Rules.
+Finally, at the end of that year, the general public was invited to take part and contribute ideas through an online participation process.
 After evaluating this process, the Algo.Rules were launched in March 2019 at a press conference.

-However, the process is not yet complete.
-Interested parties are still invited to work with us in developing the Algo.Rules further.
+However, the process will not end there.
+We call on interested parties to work with us in developing the Algo.Rules further.
 We invite others to borrow, adapt and expand them, and above all to find ways to implement the rules in a real-world context.
-The Algo.Rules are dynamic and are intended to be further refined, particularly with regard to their practical form and content.
+The Algo.Rules are and remain a dynamic process.

 A professional ethic for programmers would not be enough, as they are not the only ones who play a crucial role in the process of shaping algorithmic systems.
 Many other professional groups, from company executives to the users themselves, are just as relevant.
 We do not want to look simply at the code of a program.
 Rather, we want to examine how the application is socially embedded, who it will affect and how it is implemented.
 The Algo.Rules are oriented toward the process of algorithmic systems.
 This is one of the strengths of our approach: that it addresses multiple target groups together.
 The target groups relevant in this regard are described in greater detail both here and in the preamble.

-○ The Algo.Rules emerge from a European cultural context.
+The Algo.Rules emerge from a European cultural context.
 However, they have also been influenced by international discussions regarding the ethics and value-oriented design of algorithmic decision-making systems and applications.
 The version presented here has thus far been drafted primarily by actors active in Germany.
-However, they are oriented toward a public beyond Germany, and are thus being published in an English version as well.
+However, they are oriented toward a public beyond Germany, and are thus being published in other languages as well.
 As the Algo.Rules do not contain moral norms, they are to a certain degree universal, and applicable within a variety of cultural contexts.

-Aside from the effort to address a diverse and wide-ranging target group, the present challenge facing the Algo.Rules rests in their actual implementation.
+Aside from the effort to address a diverse and wide-ranging target group, the challenge facing the Algo.Rules rests in their actual implementation.
 Our analysis has shown that many of the other existing compendia of criteria have failed because their drafters failed to focus specifically on the practicalities of implementation, or because their implementation strategies never bore fruit.
-We stand now at this same point.
-As a next step, we will refine the Algo.Rules for the target groups of developers and executives.
+This is precisely why we develop practical support resources.
+The first step is specifying the Algo.Rules for the target groups of developers and executives.
 We are currently working on the application of the rules in the public sector.
-For this purpose, we are developing a handbook for public institutions to implement the Algo.Rules in computer-science curricula to public commitments on the part of companies or the establishment of an independent oversight agency for algorithmic systems.
+For this purpose, we are developing a handbook for public institutions to implement the Algo.Rules in the planning, development, procurement and use of algorithmic systems.